Last updated on 26 June 2023

 • The vaccination details should be documented in NIR and the clinic's Electronic Medical Records (EMR) accurately with the type of vaccine, diluent, dose, batch, expiry, date and time administered, route, and consent.

 After the administration of vaccines, patients should be observed for any immediate post-vaccination adverse effects.
 Patients should also be advised to monitor for possible side effects of the vaccine once they have been discharged.
+Details on NAIS for the public are available at Stay One Step Ahead with Vaccinations.

 The following data fields should be documented in GPs' case notes as part of good clinical practice for all patients enrolled to their practice.